platers/obsidian-linter/docs/docs/settings/spacing-rules.md

 Alias: `empty-line-around-math-blocks`

-Ensures that there is an empty line around math blocks using `Number of Dollar Signs to Indicate a Math Block` to determine how many dollar signs indicates a math block for single-line math.
+Ensures that there is an empty line around math blocks using <code>Number of Dollar Signs to Indicate a Math Block</code> to determine how many dollar signs indicates a math block for single-line math.